Red flag symptoms

 It is important to assess the modality of the hallucinations and any associated factors.
 Assess any risk to the patient as a result of them - for example, ask about the nature of the hallucinations and if the patient is frightened of them.

-This is particularly relevant if psychosis is suspected because there may be a possible risk of self-harm, including suicide.
+This is particularly relevant if psychosis is suspected because there may be a risk of self-harm, including suicide.

 Schneider's first-rank symptoms of schizophrenia consist of auditory hallucinations where there is thought echo and a running commentary discussing the patient in the third person.